CountESS-Project/CountESS/docs/running-countess/index.md

 Only the first few thousand rows of input files are read at configuration time.
 To perform a complete run using the entire input file, click 'Run'.

+### Tidying the Graph

+Rearranging nodes by hand can be tedious, so there's a "Tidy Graph" button at the top of the screen which realigns nodes in a tidy way.
+Node positions are stored in the configuration file in a way which is independent of the display dimensions and orientation.

+## Configuring Nodes

+At the top of the configuration pane is a field for the node "name", which is displayed on the graph and in diagnostic messages.
+Nodes must have distinct names and CountESS will add numbers to the end of the name to distinguish them.

+Under the node name is a brief description of the purpose of the plugin, which may also include an **ℹ** button which links to a description of the plugin on this site.

+Under that is an optional notes section to outline to purpose of this node.
+This text isn't used by CountESS but is saved in the configuration file and exported.

+Beneath that are all the configuration options allowed by this plugin, and a preview pane showing the output of the plugin run on a limited number of rows.

 ## CLI

 Plugin configurations can be saved and loaded in .INI file format.
 CountESS can also be run in headless mode with `countess_cmd your_config.ini`.
+In headless mode, all output is to the console.